albertodenatale/wrist-note/README.md

 Stop taking note on your wrist!

 This project aims to provide wrist users with a light and quick to use note-taking app.
-Long term objectives include having this app ready to export notes to other more robust note-taking apps (such as OneNote), plus creating a REST webservice able to track sessions and keep data live.
+Long-term objectives include having this app ready to export notes to other more robust note-taking apps (such as OneNote), plus creating a REST web service able to track sessions and keep data live.

 This project uses Apache Cordova and jQuery.